Skip to content

 Adapters

-ORM::ActiveRecord supports three database backends out of the box: PostgreSQL, MySQL, and SQLite.
-Tests run against all three on every CI build, and the adapter API is designed so application code is the same regardless of the backend.
+ORM::ActiveRecord supports three database backends: PostgreSQL, MySQL, and SQLite.
+Tests run against all three on every CI build.
+Application code is the same regardless of the backend.

 Selecting an adapter